$H^m$-Conforming Virtual Elements in Arbitrary Dimension: -Conforming Virtual Elements

 \subsection{Data spaces and trace}

-From now on in this section we will show that the degrees of freedom~\eqref{eq:cfmvemdof1}-\eqref{eq:cfmvemdof3} are uni-solvent for the local virtual element space $V_k^m(K)$.
+From now on in this section we will show that the DoFs~\eqref{eq:cfmvemdof1}-\eqref{eq:cfmvemdof3} are uni-solvent for the local virtual element space $V_k^m(K)$.
 The main difficulty is to count the dimension of $V_k^m(K)$.
 To this end, we introduce data spaces

 Clearly we have $\dim\mathcal D(K)=\#\mathcal N_k^m(K)$.
 For simplicity, let notation $(d_{n}^{\delta, j}, d_{r}^{F, \alpha})\in\mathcal D(\partial K)$ mean \begin{itemize} \item $d_{n}^{\delta, j}\in\mathbb S_n(j)$ for each $\delta\in\mathcal F^n(K)$ and $j=0,1,\cdots,m-1$; \item $d_{r}^{F, \alpha}\in\mathbb P_{k-2m+|\alpha|}(F)$ for each $F\in\mathcal F^r(K)$ with $r=1,\cdots, n-1$, $\alpha\in A_r$, and $|\alpha|\leq m-1$. \end{itemize} Notation $(d_{n}^{\delta, j}, d_{r}^{F, \alpha}, d_0)\in\mathcal D(K)$ means $(d_{n}^{\delta, j}, d_{r}^{F, \alpha})\in\mathcal D(\partial K)$ and $d_0\in\mathbb P_{k-2m}(K)$, and notation $(d_{n}^{\delta, j}, d_{r}^{F, \alpha}, d_0)\in\widetilde{\mathcal D}(K)$ is understood similarly.
 We will show that both the mapping $\mathcal D_K: V_k^m(K)\to\mathcal D(K)$ given by